-The following article provides a general overview of grandparent visitation rights throughout the country, although the specifics vary from state to state.
+The following article provides a general overview of grandparent rights throughout the country.
+However, keep in mind that the specifics vary from state to state.

 Grandparent Custody Requirements

 Statutory provisions for child custody are usually less specific than grandparent visitation.
 First, courts must consider the parent-child relationship with each parent.